ldaniels528/oxide/platform.md

 <pre>str::strip_margin("
 |Code example:
 |
-|from stocks
+|stocks
 |where exchange is 'NYSE'
 ", '|')</pre>
 <h5>results</h5>
 <pre>
-"

 Code example:

-from stocks
+stocks
-where exchange is 'NYSE'"
+where exchange is 'NYSE'
 </pre>
 <hr>
 <h4>📦 str::substring &#8212; Returns a substring of string `s` from `m` to `n`</h4>